Overview

 New tools to understand the margin zone

-One of the main barriers to successful treatment of brain cancer is that the tumours do not have a clean boundary, they grow into the surrounding healthy brain.
-This makes surgical removal extremely challenging and it means that, whilst surgery is often effective at removing the majority of the brain cancer ‘lump’, cancer cells are almost always left behind in a ‘margin zone’ that comprises both cancer cells and healthy brain tissue.
+One of the main barriers to successful treatment of brain cancer is that the tumours do not have a clean boundary; they grow into the surrounding healthy brain.
+This makes surgical removal extremely challenging and means that, whilst surgery is often effective at removing the majority of the brain cancer ‘bulk’, cancer cells are almost always left behind in a ‘margin zone’ that comprises both cancer cells and healthy brain tissue.

-In this project, the team will recreate human brain cancer surgery in mice and rats.
-This will enable them to study the cancer cells in the margin zone, work on better ways to eliminate these cells, and test treatments that might be given at the time of surgery.
+In this project, the team recreated human brain cancer surgery in mice and rats, to enable the team to study the cancer cells in the margin zone; work on better ways to eliminate these cells; and test treatments that might be given after surgery.

 Read our policy on the use of animals in medical research